-Assumed offering price per share \$ Historical net tangible book value per share as of March 31, 2019 \$ 0.18 Increase in net tangible book value per share attributable to new investors Net tangible book value per share after the offering Dilution per share to new investors \$
+Assumed offering price per share \$ Historical net tangible book value per share as of March 31, 2019 \$ 2.19 Increase in net tangible book value per share attributable to new investors Net tangible book value per share after the offering Dilution per share to new investors \$

 Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share would increase (decrease) our net tangible book value after this offering by approximately \$ million, or approximately \$ per share, and increase (decrease) the dilution per share to new investors by approximately \$ per share, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 100,000 shares in the number of shares offered by us would increase (decrease) or net tangible book value after this offering by approximately \$ million, or \$ per share, and increase (decrease) the dilution per share to new investors by approximately \$ million, or \$ per share, and increase (decrease) the dilution per share to new investors by approximately \$ million, or \$ per share, and increase (decrease) the dilution per share to new investors by approximately \$ per share, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase (decrease) of 100,000 shares in the number of shares offered by us would increase (decrease) our net tangible book value after this offering by approximately \$ million, or \$ per share, and increase (decrease) the dilution per share to new investors by approximately \$ per share, assuming that the assumed public offering price remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The information discussed above is illustrative only and will adjust based on the actual public offering price and other terms of this offering determined at pricing.